Satyamcode11/End-to-End-OpenCart-Front-End---Manual-Testing-/README.md

 * Missing test coverage can be identified.
 * Overall requirement coverage can be monitored.

+# Jira
-Jira is used for defect tracking and manage workflows
+Jira is used for defect tracking and managing workflows

--> Project Structure

-OPEN CART E-COMMERCE
-│
-├── Epic
-│
-├── User Stories
-|
-└── Bugs

--> Jira

 * Managed user stories and requirements.
 * Linked requirements with test cases.